Update: This article has been updated with the most recent available data. The 2018 version of the analysis can be found below the current study.

 While Sault Ste.
 Marie might have the sixth most affordable housing market in Canada, it also has the third highest unemployment rate.
 Aside from this, it also ranks lowest for life satisfaction of millennials.
 Taking everything into account, Sault Ste.
 Marie is not an attractive destination for millennials, with its position in the ranking further reinforced by the low percentage of millennials already living in the city.

 Did you know?
 Sault Ste.
 Marie is the Alternative Energy Capital of North America.
 Energy projects that operate or are underway in the community include wind energy, hydroelectric energy, cogeneration, solar energy and reverse polymerization.

-Check out the interactive table below for detailed data on the 85 most populous Canadian cities ranked for millennials in 2018:
+Check out the interactive table below for detailed data on the 85 most populous Canadian cities ranked for millennials:

 |Rank||City||Province||Population||% of Millennials of Total Population||% Millennials of Population Rank||Average Home Price||Home Price Rank||Millennials' Yearly Income||Income Rank||Unemployment Rate (%)||Unemployment Rank||% of Population with Bachelor's Degree or Above||Education Rank||Crime Severity Index||Crime Rank||Healthcare Index||Healthcare Rank||Climate Index||Climate Rank||Life Satisfaction of Millennials||Life Satisfaction Rank|